jurriaan/aico/README.md

     aico add src/utils.py src/main.py
     ```

-3.  **Plan the work.
-Ask the AI for a behavior-driven implementation plan.**
+3.  **(Optional) Check the context size and cost.** Before sending a complex prompt, you can see how large the context will be and the estimated cost.
     ```bash
+    aico tokens
+    ```

+4.  **Plan the work.
+Start a conversation with the AI to create a plan.**
+    ```bash
-    aico prompt --mode raw "Propose a multi-increment, test-driven plan to refactor the 'hello' function in main.py.
+    aico prompt "Propose a multi-increment, test-driven plan to refactor the 'hello' function in main.py.
 It should accept a 'name' argument and print a greeting."
     ```
-    The AI will respond with a numbered plan, which becomes part of the session history.
+    The AI will respond with a numbered plan.
+This starts a conversation that becomes part of the session history.

-4.  **Execute one step.
-Ask the AI to implement the first increment of the plan.**
+5.  **Execute one step.
+Ask the AI to write the code for the first increment.**
     ```bash
     aico prompt --mode diff "Implement Increment 1 of the plan."
     ```
     `aico` will stream a response, ending with a proposed diff.

-5.  **Review and apply.**
+6.  **Review and apply.**
     ```bash
     # Review the diff from the last command with a tool like delta
     aico last | delta